 Let’s say you want to stick to your New Year’s resolution and exercise regularly.
 You’ve signed up for a gym membership, yet, like most people, it’s collecting dust.
 Every single time you think you should go and work, you already feel tired.
 What you should have done instead is to commit to doing at least 10 minutes of something every day.
 Anyone can do anything for 10 minutes!
 This way, even if you don’t spend that hour or two in the gym, you still feel like you are doing something for your goals.
 Even if it is not massively helping, you don’t feel worse for skipping your workouts completely.

-Also, take notes of small victories.
+How to Stay Motivated When You Just Can’t?
+Take notes of small victories.
 It gives you a better sense of the fact that you are going in the right direction.

 Sticking to exercise – you will not get those washboard abs overnight.
 But, what will happen that night is you will sleep better.
 So you will every night after that.
 After a while you will not get tired easily, your skin will start glowing, your mood will improve… Noting all small positive changes will remind you you are doing something worthwhile.

-3 – Take a few steps back.
+3 – Take a few steps back

 Anyone who has ever taken a painting class will tell you that you need to step back often.
 This is to ensure that you are not sacrificing your entire work because of your obsession with details.
 Also, some artists will walk away from their work and start another one.
 Spending a lot of time on a single project can lead to fatigue and a drop in motivation to finish it.